Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 24. Returned to `Heroku` and hit `Deploy Branch` again.

+## Clone
+1. Follow this link to my [Github Repository](https://github.com/Wbwren/bitcoin-technical-indicators).

+2. Click 'Clone or Download'.

+3. In the Clone with HTTPs section, click the 'copy' icon.

+4. In your local Integrated Development Environment open Git Bash.

+5. Change the current working directory to where you want the cloned directory to be located.

+6. Type 'git clone', and paste the URL you copied before.

+7. Press enter and your local clone will be available.

 # Loading Bitcoin Price Data
 - download bitcoin historical data csv from predered source (e.g. investing.com)
 - edit csv to include the following cols: id, date, price, open, high, low